3 min read

 Put simply, the humdrum mundanity of living and dying here on this mysterious sphere, this peculiar situation we all find ourselves in, as we fall in and out of love and seek to achieve our dreams in this potentially infinite universe, is more psychedelic than even the wildest hallucinogenic adventures.
 Curiously, the word "psychedelic" is derived from the Greek psykhē "mind," and dēloun "make visible, reveal" (from dēlos "visible, clear").

 So what does this mean as we go about our mornings making love, making coffee, and washing our slowly decaying bodies before we check our emails?
-It means that, while none of us are immune to the needs of the guiding hand of rite and ritual, as Eliade and Mckenna highlighted, perhaps culture as we find it today, in its overbearing attempts to smother the mystery of life, limits our ability to connect with the unfathomable in the same way our ancestors did.
-Perhaps modern Western culture, stripped of its religious and mythological grounding, is like a neurotic mother protecting her children from the 'dangers' of the outside world and consequently stunting their maturity.
+It means that, while none of us are immune to the needs of the guiding hand of rite and ritual, as Eliade and McKenna highlighted, perhaps culture as we find it today, in its overbearing attempts to smother the mystery of life, limits our ability to connect with the unfathomable in the same way our ancestors did.
+Perhaps modern Western culture, stripped of its religious and mythological grounding, is like a neurotic mother protecting her children from the "dangers" of the outside world and consequently stunting their maturity.
 Because touching the untouchable, the transcendental in the mundane is tantamount to appreciating the beauty and majesty of life.

 Like the ancient Zen masters seeking to bring their students to an awareness of Zen, life seems to jolt you in the very small moments.
 The sound of birdsong in the morning or a shrill scream in a crowded street where you are instantly transported to a realm beyond time and language.
 Pierced by the sound of the eternal unknown manifesting and masquerading as the mundane.